 The Importance of Body Brushing for Detoxing

 What is body brushing?
 And how does dry body brushing assist in detoxification of the body?
-It is fast becoming a very popular addition to a daily beauty routine.
+It is fast becoming a very popular addition to our daily beauty routine.

 - Helps shed dead skin cells to improve skin texture